Lighting and Rendering

 Light Room

-In this basic environment we will practice the workflow detailed in the previous pages.
+In this basic environment you will practice the workflow detailed in the previous pages.
 Have a go at lighting the scene first using the Maya Software renderer.
-Once you have completed your lighting scheme.
-Save you scene as a new version and try to relight the scene using Mayas Arnold Renderer and Maya Arnold lights (you can use standard lights in Arnold too).
+Once you have completed your lighting scheme, save your scene as a new version and try to relight the scene using Mayas Arnold Renderer and Maya Arnold lights (you can use standard lights in Arnold too).

 • What differences did you find between the two different render engines?